 At an initial closing on January 2, 2024 and subsequent closings on January 12, 2024, January 22, 2024 and January 26, 2024, we issued convertible promissory notes (the "Convertible Promissory Notes") to certain accredited investors (the "Purchasers").
 The Convertible Promissory Notes bear interest at a rate of 6.00% per year, compounded annually, and are due and payable upon request by each Purchaser on or after the 12-month anniversary of the original issuance date of each Convertible Promissory Note.
 The Company may not prepay or repay the Convertible Promissory Notes in cash without the consent of the Purchasers.
-The aggregate gross proceeds from the issuance of the Convertible Promissory Notes was \$5.0 million.
+The aggregate gross proceeds from the issuance of the Convertible Promissory Notes were \$5.0 million.

-In the event that we issue and sell shares of our common stock, par value \$0.0001 per share (our "common stock") to investors (the "Investors") in a firm-commitment underwritten public offering pursuant to an effective registration statement under the Securities Act with total proceeds to the Company of not less than \$30,000,000 (excluding the conversion of the Convertible Promissory Notes or other convertible securities issued for capital raising purposes) (a "Qualified Financing") while the Convertible Promissory Notes remain outstanding, then the outstanding principal amount of the Convertible Promissory Notes and any unpaid accrued interest shall automatically convert in whole without any further action by the Purchasers into common stock sold in the Qualified Financing at a conversion price per share equal to the lesser of (i) the cash price paid per share for common stock by the Investors in the Qualified Financing multiplied by 0.75, and (ii) the quotient resulting from dividing \$80,000,000 by the number of outstanding shares of common stock immediately prior to the Qualified Financing (assuming the conversion of all outstanding securities convertible into or exercisable for shares of common stock, including all shares reserved and available for future grant under the Company's compensation plans) (the "Conversion Price").
+Pursuant to the terms of the Convertible Promissory Notes, in connection with this offering, the outstanding principal amount of the Convertible Promissory Notes and any unpaid accrued interest shall automatically convert in whole without any further action by the Purchasers into shares of common stock at a conversion price per share equal to the lesser of (i) the cash price paid per share for common stock by the Investors in the Qualified Financing multiplied by 0.75, and (ii) the quotient resulting from dividing \$80,000,000 by the number of outstanding shares of common stock immediately prior to the Qualified Financing (assuming the conversion of all outstanding securities convertible into or exercisable for shares of common stock, including all shares reserved and available for future grant under the Company's compensation plans) (the "Conversion Price").